marioroy/clearmod/README.md

 Run [XanMod](https://github.com/xanmod) Kernels on [Clear Linux](https://www.clearlinux.org) with ease.

-The motivation for this project is that I like the XanMod kernel.
-It works reasonably well on Clear Linux.
+The motivation for this project is that I like the XanMod kernel and opportunity to run a preempt-enabled kernel.
+The XanMod kernels run reasonably well on Clear Linux.
 I enabled the WineSync driver for fast kernel-backed Wine.

 ## Preparation and configuration